 San Diego Bay and Mission Bay provide easily accessible year round fisheries for multiple species.
 The principle catch is the hard pulling spotted bay bass with halibut, yellowfin croaker, shortfin corvina, sand bass, kelp bass (also known as calico bass), mackerel, and jack smelt also readily taking the fly.
 Bonito, barracuda, bonefish, spotfin croaker, and assorted rays are regularly caught.
 These waters are ideally fished from some type of water craft.
 Aside from boats, many anglers utilize kayaks.
 Pontoon boats and float tubes may be used in some protected areas where tidal currents are not as strong as in the main channels.
+Stand up paddle boards (often referred to as SUPs) are becoming more popular as fly fishing platforms with several models designed with angling in mind on the market.
 There are a few areas on San Diego bay that may be waded or fished from shore but Mission Bay is much more accessible to the angler afoot.
+The sandy beach areas are easier to fly fish on foot than the rocky rip rap and jetty areas but intrepid anglers can work the rough terrain with care.
 There are four public launch ramps on San Diego Bay and five on Mission Bay.
 Skiff rentals are available on both bays.

 You do not need to be a great fly caster to have success on the bays.
 If you can hit the water with the fly

 A wide range of fly patterns will work for bay species.
 Many locals have created their own patterns for the bay but specialized flies are not required.
 A chartreuse and white Clouser deep minnow will take all bay species over a wide range of conditions.
 Clouser minnows in many other color combinations also produce as well as Lefty’s Deceivers, Puglisi style baitfish flies, crab patterns, shrimp imitations, and bonefish patterns.
 Flies with orange and pink tones imitate the ghost shrimp and sometimes out produce other colors.
-Shortfin corvina, mackerel, and bonito can sometimes be taken on topwater patterns.
+For night time outings consider trying black flies.
+Shortfin corvina, mackerel, and bonito can sometimes be taken on topwater patterns like small crease flies and poppers.

 The water rarely gets rough on the bays, and at those times when it does the wind will cause the fishing to cease to be fun well before water surface conditions become a safety hazard.
 As such, boats as small as 12 feet in length can provide a serviceable platform for angling the bays.
 Much of the angling is accomplished by drifting over likely holding areas.
 A drift sock or drogue is a useful accessory that can extend many angling outings by slowing down a wind driven drift, making it easier to keep the fly near the bottom.
 A bow mounted electric trolling motor is helpful for working along channel edges or around boat docks.